shimjiyi/POS_Draft_for_Co-Authorship/architecture.md

 Future research will include large-scale empirical validation across diverse user groups, refinement of affective recognition models, and enhancement of real-time personalized feedback.
 Application development is also expected in mental health, education, and creative co-work fields.
 Each agent operates independently but is rhythmically coordinated through an internal trigger mechanism.

-**POS uses a rhythm-based auto-trigger system for agent activation, embedded within GPT interaction structure.**
+...
+Application development is also expected in mental health, education, and creative co-work fields.

 POS represents a new paradigm of collaboration between humans and AI.

+**Technically, POS uses a rhythm-based auto-trigger system for agent activation, embedded within GPT interaction structure.**

+## Research Significance

+- Demonstrates GPT-compatible rhythm programming without memory/API
+- Proposes a language-native emotional OS architecture
+- Implements a fully modular multi-agent system layered over GPT as an upper structure

 ## About the Project